How life insurance commissions work in Nepal

 If your agent says or does any of the following, slow down and verify before signing.

-- Agent quotes a specific guaranteed return on a ULIP or market-linked plan
+- Agent quotes a specific guaranteed return on a "market-linked" or "investment" plan

 - Agent says "no need to read the document, just sign here"